fzrh/airport/README.md

-Week 3 - Friday Challenge
+Airport Control Simulator
 --------------------------

-This is our Week 3's friday challenge @ Makers Academy.
+### Week 3 - Friday Challenge

+This was a test set by @ecomba whilst learning to code at Makers Academy.
+It was focused on object oriented programming and test driven development.

-### Task:
+#### Task:

 Imagine you're writing software to control the flow of planes at an airport.
 The planes can land and take off provided that the weather is sunny.